sgchun/nps/README.md

      chr1	836924	G	A	0.7958	0.6591	-0.001374
      ...
      ```
-     When summary statistics are provided in this format, NPS will not run automatic data harmonization procedures.
-The user needs to ensure that the summary statistics file does not include InDels, tri-allelic SNPs or duplicated markers and that no SNP in training genotypes files has missing summary statistics.
+     When summary statistics are provided in this format, NPS will not run its automatic data harmonization procedures.
+The user needs to ensure that the summary statistics file does not include InDels, tri-allelic SNPs or duplicated markers and also that no SNP in training genotypes files has missing summary statistics.
 If these requirements are violated, NPS will report an error and terminate.

-2. **Genotypes in the qctool dosage format.** NPS expects genotype data of the training cohort in the dosage file format.
+2. **Genotypes in the qctool dosage format.** NPS expects individual genotype data are provided in the dosage file format.
 We use [qctool](https://www.well.ox.ac.uk/~gav/qctool/) to generate these files (See [instructions](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps)).
-The genotype files need to be split by chromosomes for parallelization, and for each chromosome, the file should be named as "chrom*N*.*DatasetTag*.dosage.gz."
+The genotype files need to be split by chromosomes for parallelization, and for each chromosome, the file should be named as "chrom*N*.*DatasetID*.dosage.gz."

-3. **Sample IDs in the PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the training genotype files.
-This is *space- or tab-separated* six-column text file without a column header.
+3. **Sample IDs in the PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the  genotype dosage files.
+This is a space- or tab-separated six-column text file without a column header.
 The phenotype information in this file will be ignored.
 See [PLINK documentation](https://www.cog-genomics.org/plink2/formats#fam) for the details on the format.
    ```
    trainF2  trainI2  0  0  0 -9
    trainF3  trainI3  0  0  0 -9